nicholaswilde/frame-fi/README.md

 # LILYGO T-Dongle S3 Wireless Digital Picture Frame Adapter

-This project transforms a LILYGO T-Dongle-S3 into a wireless adapter for a digital picture frame, enabling you to upload pictures and manage files remotely.
+This project transforms a [LILYGO T-Dongle-S3][1] into a wireless adapter for a digital picture frame, enabling you to upload pictures and manage files remotely.
 It offers two modes of operation: an SFTP server for wireless file transfers and a USB Mass Storage mode for direct computer access.